KoryNunn/crel/README.md

 # Browser support

-Crel works in everything (as far as I know), but ofcourse...
+Crel works in everything (as far as I know), but of course...

 ##  IE SUPPORT